The MOST POPULAR White Paint Colour – Benjamin Moore White Dove

 When it comes to the best white paint colours, Benjamin Moore White Dove is definitely in my top three.
 It’s earned its place time and time again by looking captivating on cabinets, wicked on walls and tremendous on trim!
 There isn’t a lot that White Dove CAN’T DO, but that doesn’t mean it doesn’t have some particular quirks (don’t we all…).

 If you have north-facing light, White Dove can be a nice soft balance to the cool light coming in your windows.
 If you have south-facing or afternoon western light, you may find White Dove leaning that bit more into its warmth.
+If you don’t want to see a noticeable warmth and have western or extreme southern light, White Dove COULD be a bit much.

 White Dove trim with lightened Edgecomb Gray walls